chenglou/reason-project-ideas/README.md

 ### Automatic variable naming
 Once we start checking in the AST, we can have an easy config option for auto-naming some variable names based on their position in the syntax tree.
 While we're killing the debate about syntax and formatting, might as well kill the debate about naming things!

+### README generator
+We already have ocamldoc and odoc for great documentation page generated from interface files.
+But those documentation often lack emphasis and usage demos (see https://github.com/noffle/art-of-readme).
+It'd be great if can let people mark some types, docblock comments, and unit tests as "important" and turn them into prominently displayed usage demos in the README.

 ## Realistic ideas

 ### Themed documentation/code style